-Personal Tutor
+Personal Tutor/Personal Academic Coach

 a tutor allocated to a student to support their studies at the University of Suffolk.
-Personal tutors are there to speak to on a number of topics.
+Personal tutors/personal academic coaches are there to speak to on a number of topics.

 Relevant Policies and Procedures

 the Relevant Policies and Procedures are defined in Appendix 5.
 The General Regulations and the Relevant Policies and Procedures include the University's Admissions Policy and Terms and Conditions of Offer.
 The terms of these two documents form part of the student contract, together with any pre-contract information (oral or written), including information contained in the University prospectus and any student-specific terms contained in each offer (but not included in these documents).